EliseWindbloom/audio2vmd/README.md

 # Requirements
 - Windows 10 or higher (It's possible this may work on other Operating Systems, but was only designed for windows)
-- 12GB or more RAM recommend (it may work with much less RAM as well)
+- 4GB RAM recommended (it may work with much less RAM as well)
-- 4GB of free Hard Drive/SSD space (if you need windows paging file for a speed boost, it's recommended that you have at least 34GB free)

 # Installing audio2vmd
 ## Install automatically using 1-click installer batch file